 The furnishing of satisfactory "takeout" meals was a difficult problem.
-The forces in the field away from established mess halls were so widely scattered on the many islands of the atolls that it was impracticable to furnish the regular luncheon through the use of hot food carriers.
-It was necessary to resort to the use of the sandwich luncheon with cold and hot drinks, fruits, salads and relishes.
-These meals were generally prepared by the galley night shift, packaged by groups, and picked up by a designated individual of the group prior to his departing for the job.
+The forces in the field away from e-tablished mess halls were so widely scattered on the many islands of the atolls that it was impracticable to furnish the regular luncheon through the use of hot food carriers.
+It was necessary to resort to the use of the sandwich luncheon with cold and hot drinks. fruits, salads and relishes.
+These meals were generally prepared by the galley night shift, packaged by groups, and picked up by a designated individual of the group prior to his departthe burn and the second second ing for the job.
 Where large groups were working away from a camp, the regular hot lunch was furnished in hot containers delivered just prior to the lunch period.
 This procedure was advantageously used during the heavy construction period on Able.